ShamsArfeen/3D-Engine-2.0/README.md

 # 3D-Engine-2.0
 A realtime triangle restrizer and shader written in C++.
-Supports object files only for rendering.
+Supports object files only for rendering and have been tested to render upto 100,000 triangles in realtime.
 Gives full angle 3D perspective with mouse movements.

 # Pre-requisites
 * MingW32 g++ Compiler